GitHub Release Operations • Since v2.0.2

 Ship consistent GitHub releases with one CLI.

 Yaba helps teams prepare changelogs, preview release payloads, create GitHub releases, and wire Slack notifications into repeatable release workflows.
-Recent upgrades add target-based release generation, release safety controls, config validation, channel-specific release notes, strategy-based tag generation, and resilient Slack retries.
+Recent upgrades add target-based release generation, release safety controls, config validation, configurable release notes grouping, strategy-based tag generation, resilient Slack retries, dedicated hotfix release support, GitHub status check gating before release creation, and an improved Slack newsletter format for release notes.

 $ npm i -g yaba-release-cli